carranza-pinedo/carranza-pinedo.github.io/_pages/about.md

 ---

 I am a philosopher of language and mind working at the intersection with the affective sciences.
-My work develops along two connected strands: the semantics and pragmatics of affective meaning, specially slurs and pejoratives, and the conceptual foundations of the affective sciences, especially animal emotions, communnication, and welfare.
+My work develops along two connected strands: the semantics and pragmatics of affective meaning, specially slurs and pejoratives, and the conceptual foundations of the affective sciences, especially animal emotions, communication, and welfare.

 From April 2026, I will teach in the Philosophy MA at Universidad Nacional Mayor de San Marcos (Peru).
 Prior to this, I was a postdoctoral researcher at the University of Münster (Department of Philosophy) under the supervision of [Ulrich Krohs](https://www.uni-muenster.de/PhilSem/mitglieder/krohs/krohs.html).